jbampton/book-list/README.md

 ### Terry Brooks

+- The Sword of Shannara - Book One of The Original Shannara Trilogy
 - The Elfstones of Shannara - Book Two of The Original Shannara Trilogy
 - The Druid of Shannara - Volume Two of the Heritage of Shannara